Who Knew There Are Two Types of Massage Therapists?

 She now is rewarded with being able to focus on prevention of, as well as, assisting in rehabilitation of chronic pain, old trauma (physical and emotional) that can have long time effects on our health.
 She has dedicated time for veterans programs, alzheimers and dementia, emergency service

-She has loved sharing education and knowledge with others and helping them to find their right path for self care and practitioners.
+She is passionate about assisting others to gather resources and helping them to find their right path for self care and practitioners.
 To be able to create a community that can enjoy their lives with decreased pain and the tools to help others move forward to a healthier lifestyle.

 https://www.vitalfitnessholisticcenter.com